lxi-tools/liblxi/README.md

 ## 5. Contributing

 liblxi is open source.
 If you want to help out with the project please join in.

-Any contributions (bug reports, code, doc, ideas, etc.) are welcome.
+All contributions (bug reports, code, doc, ideas, etc.) are welcome.

 Please use the github issue tracker and pull request features.